Preparing Your House for Sale

 - Paint old, dingy interior walls with a neutral color

-Make repairs.
-Before listing a home, make necessary repairs.
+Before listing a home, make any necessary repairs and renovations.
 The law requires a seller to inform a buyer of any known physical problems with the home.
-In all likelihood, unless the buyer is willing to purchase the home "as-is," the buyer will request the seller to make certain repairs anyway.
+Likely, unless the buyer is willing to purchase the home "as-is," the buyer will request the seller to make certain repairs anyway.
 It is better to address problems like a leaky roof, a structural problem, or termite issues before selling the home.
 A home without major problems is always more appealing to buyers.

-Give your home curb appeal.
 Preparing your house for sale isn't limited to the indoor space.
-The outside of a home is important too.
-In fact, an unappealing exterior can drive potential buyers away from the home even before viewing the interior.
+The outside of a home is important, too.
+An unappealing exterior can drive potential buyers away from the home even before viewing the interior.
 A well-landscaped yard will add value and bring buyers into the home.
 Simple fixes include:

 - Mowing the lawn